Molecular Parity Nonconservation in Nuclear Spin Couplings: Introduction

 \section{Introduction}

 Parity nonconservation (PNC) in the weak interaction was first theorized \cite{Lee1956} in 1956, followed by the first experimental observation in $\mathrm{\beta}$-decay of $^{60}$Co nuclei in 1957 \cite{Wu1957}.
-In the decades since, a variety of parity nonconserving effects have been observed in atoms \cite{Bouchiat2012}.
-PNC should also be present in the molecular Hamiltonian, although its effects have not yet been observed.
-Molecules afford some interesting possibilities to observe PNC effects including proposals to observed energy shifts between enatiomers of chiral molecules \cite{Kompanet1976,Bauder1997,Lahamer2000,Darquie2010,Crassous2003}, time-dependent optical activity in chiral molecules \cite{Nagy1999,MacDermott2004}, and stark interference in diatomic molecules \cite{Demille2008,Cahn2014}.
+In the decades since, a variety of parity nonconserving effects have been observed in atoms \cite{Bouchiat2012,SBDJ18}.
+PNC should also be present in the molecular Hamiltonian \cite{Ginges2004,Berger2019}, although its effects have not yet been observed.
+Molecules afford some interesting possibilities to observe PNC effects including the proposed detection of energy shifts between enantiomers of chiral molecules \cite{GaMa74a,GaMa74,Letokhov75,Kompanet1976,HarSto80,GKL82e,Bauder1997,Lahamer2000,Darquie2010,Crassous2003,Cournol2019}, time-dependent optical activity in chiral molecules \cite{HarSto78,Nagy1999,MacDermott2004}, and Stark interference in linear di- or polyatomic molecules \cite{DeMille2008,Cahn2014,AACD18,Cournol2019}.
 Molecules may also provide opportunities to study finer aspects of PNC.
-In particular, diatomic molecules are of interest because of the presence of closely-lying levels of opposite parity which are not a general feature of atoms other than hydrogen. \cite{Flambaum1985,Kozlov1995,Khr91}.
+In particular, molecules are of interest because of the presence of closely lying levels of opposite parity which are not a general feature of atoms other than hydrogen \cite{Flambaum1985,Kozlov1995,Khr91}.

-In this Letter, we propose to observe nuclear-spin dependent PNC via the indirect nuclear spin-spin coupling in molecules.
-It has been known for some time time that PNC effects should cause frequency shifts between the nuclear magnetic resonance (NMR) spectra of enantiomers of chiral molecules \cite{GKL82e,BaRo96,RobBar01,LB03,WMV05,LB06,WBMSV07,NaBe09}.
+Here we propose to observe nuclear-spin dependent PNC via the indirect nuclear spin-spin coupling in molecules.
+It has been known for some time that PNC effects should cause frequency shifts between the nuclear magnetic resonance (NMR) spectra of enantiomers of chiral molecules \cite{GKL82e,BaRo96,RobBar01,LB03,WMV05,LB06,Bast2006,WBMSV07,NaBe09,Nahrwold2014,Eills2017}.
 Here we consider a different effect which can be observed in non-chiral molecules, including diatomic molecules.
-The indirect nuclear spin-spin, also called \textit{J}-coupling, is a commonly measured property in nuclear magnetic resonance (NMR) spectroscopy \cite{Gutowsky1951,Hahn1952,Ramsey1953}.
-The Hamiltonian for two coupled nuclei is bilinear with respect to spin operators $\hat{\bm{I}}$ and $\hat{\bm{S}}$.
-The isotropic or scalar \textit{J}-coupling, which transforms under rotations as a rank-0 spherical tensor, is most commonly observed in liquid-state NMR spectroscopy.
+The indirect nuclear spin-spin coupling (\textit{J}-coupling) is a commonly measured property in nuclear magnetic resonance spectroscopy \cite{Gutowsky1951,Hahn1952,Ramsey1953}.
+The Hamiltonian for two coupled nuclei is bilinear with respect to their spin vector operators ${\bm{I}}$ and ${\bm{S}}$.
+The isotropic or scalar \textit{J}-coupling, parametrized by a tensor transforming under rotations as a rank-0 spherical tensor, is most commonly observed in liquid-state NMR spectroscopy.
 The corresponding Hamiltonian is: